Per Diem Rates

 411 Definitions

 a.
-"Principal representative" means a senior official of the United States Government serving in a foreign country who has been designated by the Secretary of State as occupying a position of such importance that the Government should defray the unusual expenses incident to the operation and maintenance of his/her official residence.
+"Principal representative" means a senior official of the United States Government serving in a foreign country who has been designated by the Secretary of State as occupying a position of such importance that the Government should defray the unusual expenses incident to the operation and maintenance of their official residence.

 b.
 "Official residence" means the residence designated by the head of agency for occupancy by a principal representative of an agency.
 The term "official residence" includes the building and grounds: